 The French cooperation network in South Africa covers all key areas of French influence in terms of culture, science, research, health, universities and language issues.
 Support for capacity-building remains a guiding principle for French cooperation, in view of the huge education and training needs South Africa still faces.

-• fourteen Alliance Française centres.
-The main ones are located in the six largest cities in South Africa (Pretoria, Johannesburg, Cape Town, Durban, Port Elisabeth) and Lesotho (Maseru).
-They are headed by a director seconded by the French Ministry of Foreign Affairs (MAEDI) and International Development and regularly subsidized by the embassy’s SCAC.
+• Fourteen Alliance Française centres.
+The main ones are located in the six largest cities in South Africa (Pretoria, Johannesburg, Cape Town, Durban, Port Elizabeth) and Lesotho (Maseru).
+They are headed by a director seconded by the French Ministry of Foreign Affairs and International Development (MAEDI) and receive regular grants from the SCAC.
 The Director of the Alliance Française in Johannesburg is also General Delegate of the Alliance Française (DGAF) for Southern Africa;

 • a significant presence of French public research bodies, with an IRD/CNRS/CIRAD joint representative office in Pretoria and some 20 researchers from these bodies with postings or long-term missions;

-• In the scientific field, France has become South Africa’s fourth-largest partner with over 650 articles co-signed by scientists of both countries in 2013.
-This figure, which increases 20% on average per year, illustrates the dynamism of this collaboration in all scientific areas.
-Collaborative projects are increasingly regional in scope, both in Europe and in Africa, in particular under the stimulus of EU funding.
+In the scientific field, France has become South Africa’s fourth-largest partner with over 650 articles co-signed by scientists from both countries in 2013.
+This figure, which increases by an average of 20% per year, illustrates the dynamism of this collaboration in all scientific areas.
+Collaborative projects are increasingly regional in scope, both in Europe and Africa, in particular under the stimulus of EU funding.
 This collaboration is governed by an intergovernmental agreement signed on 28 February 2008.
-However, France still ranks ninth only in terms of South African student numbers.
-In general, South African student mobility abroad remains very low compared to other emerging or African countries, with fewer than 6500 per year, of which 140 in France).
+However, France still ranks only ninth in terms of numbers of South African students in the country.
+In general, South African student mobility abroad remains very low compared to other emerging or African countries, with fewer than 6,500 per year, 140 of whom go to France).

-• Support for training and capacity-building in South Africa remains a guiding principle for French cooperation, to meet South Africa’s huge needs and the priorities of our attractiveness policy which is based around three training and research centres in the field of engineering sciences, including the French South African Institute of Technology (F’SATI) which has a field office in Cape Town and Pretoria.
-French experts are present permanently in these centres which are based in previously disadvantaged universities of technology.
+Support for training and capacity-building in South Africa remains a guiding principle for French cooperation, to meet South Africa’s huge needs and the priorities of French attractiveness policy which is based around three training and research centres in the field of engineering sciences, including the French South African Institute of Technology (F’SATI) which has a field office in Cape Town and Pretoria.
+French experts are present permanently in these centres, which are based in previously disadvantaged technology universities.
 Two of these centres are in partnership with the French companies Schneider Electric and Dassault Systèmes, and are supported by the French Ministry of National Education.

 Adequate bilateral economic relations based on a “balanced” partnership

-The bilateral relationship also profits from the more than 300 French companies established in South Africa, including 29 CAC 40 listed companies, covering almost all industrial and service sectors and fully respecting the rules imposed by local authorities on local content (for example, 65% in the transport sector) and positive discrimination (employment, training).
-In this respect, the companies are actively contributing to the country’s industrialization, allowing South Africa to climb gradually upmarket despite its still strong structural constraints (in particular the weakness of the education system).
+The bilateral relationship also benefits from the more than 300 French companies set up in South Africa, including 29 CAC40-listed companies, covering almost all industrial and service sectors and fully complying with the rules imposed by local authorities on local content (for example, 65% in the transport sector) and positive discrimination (employment, training).
+In this respect, the companies are actively contributing to the country’s industrialization, allowing South Africa to gradually climb upmarket despite its still strong structural constraints (in particular its weak education system).

-France is thus the 13th-largest foreign investor in South Africa, with a stock just below €1 billion but expected to increase in the medium term in relation, in particular, to the historic contract signed in autumn 2013 by Alstom and the public transport company PRASA, worth €4 billion (with a French share of €400 million), for the supply of 3600 trains by 2025.
+France is thus the 13th-largest foreign investor in South Africa, with a stock just below €1 billion but which is expected to increase in the medium term due, in particular, to the historic contract signed in autumn 2013 by Alstom and the public transport company PRASA, worth €4 billion (with a French share of €400 million), for the supply of 3,600 trains by 2025.